Viktor-stefanov/flappy-bird-A.I./readme.md

 ## Instructions
 If you want to tinker around with the fitness function (ai_play_game line: 305) I have left useful comments to guide you and tell you what to do.
-You can change the number of inputs from 3 to 2 (just uncomment & replace variable names), you can mess with the inputs if you wish to.
-To make any changes to the A.I. behaviour outside the fitness function (activation function, mutate rate, add note rate, population size...) you have to change the config file.
+You can change the number of inputs from 3 to 2 (just uncomment the variables, replace variables in the activation function call and change the # of inputs in the config file), you can mess with the inputs or with the fitness gain/loss if you wish to.
+To make any changes to the A.I. behaviour outside the fitness function
+(activation function, mutate rate, add note rate, population size...) you have to change the config file.